brevzin/cpp_proposals/3294_code_injection/code-injection.md

 ```
 :::

 With fragments, we cannot build up such a thing piecewise.
 That is, adding one parameter at a time into the parameter list and then one expression at a time into the call expression.
 We can't do that because that would involve either producing some fragment `char p0, double p1` or `int f(char p0` or some such, and those aren't valid... fragments... of C++.
-As such, a fragments approach requires a workaround for building up lists.
+As such, a fragments-based approach requires a workaround for building up lists.
 That could be a new type for each such list (e.g. function parameter lists, call expression lists, etc).
 Or it could be the [@P2237R0] approach would have required injecting something like this:

 ::: std
 ```cpp